Pull-out kitchen shelf construction and materials

 We use a butt joint construction gluing and nailing the shelves together.
 The bottom is glued and nailed to the shelf sides and screwed together with the slide hardware.
 The slides help hold the bottom in so you do not have to worry about the bottom falling out of your shelf.

 The shelves are sized 1/4" undersized to allow for hinges and door overlap.
 If your cabinet measures 14 3/4" clear opening you will be safe to order a 15" wide shelf.

-Copyright © 2004 - 2015 Kitchen Pullout Shelf Last modified: March, 2015 Thank You Kitchen Pull Out Shelf is a division of Shelves That Slide the leader in custom kitchen pullout sliding shelving
+Copyright © 2004 - 2019 Kitchen Pullout Shelf Last modified: 27-05-2019 Kitchen Pull Out Shelf is a division of Shelves That Slide the leader in top quality custom kitchen pullout sliding shelving